awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 Master key providers in Java and Python are fully compatible with keyrings in the AWS Encryption SDK in C\.
 However, you must specify the same key material and use a keyring that is compatible with the master key provider\.
 For details, see [Keyring Compatibility](choose-keyring.md#keyring-compatibility)\.

 ## Keyring \(C\)<a name="keyring"></a>

-**Note**
-The AWS Encryption SDK in C is a preview release\.
-The code and the documentation are subject to change\.

 A *keyring* generates, encrypts, and decrypts data keys\.
 Each [keyring](c-language-using.md#using-c-sdk) is typically associated with a wrapping key or a service that provides and protects wrapping keys\.
 You can use the keyrings that the AWS Encryption SDK provides or write your own compatible custom keyrings\.
 Keyrings are supported only in the AWS Encryption SDK for C\.